piero-ranalli/cdfs-sim/README.md

 download them from the FTP site: ftp://xmm.esac.esa.int/pub/ccf/constituents .

-For PDL, the easiest way to install it in Linux it is from your distribution package manager (e.g. "sudo apt-get install pdl" should probably work on Mint and Ubuntu).
+For PDL, the easiest way to install it in Linux it is from your distribution package manager (e.g. "sudo apt-get install pdl" should probably work on Mint and Ubuntu, "yum install perl-PDL" in RHEL/Centos/SL, "urpmi perl-PDL" on Mageia/Mandriva, etc).
 For the Mac, the SciPDL distribution offers a one-click installer (see the PDL site); or otherwise you may use Macports or Fink.
 There is no particular requirement on the PDL version, so just install whatever version your distribution offers.